Mark8495/Pizza-Palace/README.md

 I wanted the booking page to be straightforward.
 With a simple sign in sheet to display interest in the classes.
 Along with

 ### Footer
+I wanted the footer to continue the clean layout along with the rest of the page.
+I didn't want any text, and only the simple icons of the social media to complete a clear and crisp look that is very intuitive.

 ## Future Features